TristanHodgson/Linalg-sql/README.md

 This project shows how to store, validate, and display matrices inside PostgreSQL using SQL and PL/pgSQL.

+## Why?

+The alternative to this kind of analysis would be to use SQL purely to pull the data out into another language (e.g. Python) where we could do the matrix operations.
+In many situations this will be the best approach as other languages are better set up for matrix operations, however there are definitely cases where this would not be ideal.
+* Slow connection speed between the Postgres server and the device
+* Very large matrices, for example if using a Markov chain based Page Rank algorithm it may be too slow to pull the data about all internet links into Python (and we likely don't have enough RAM)

 ---

 ## Project Files